-Gyoza (餃子) are dumplings most commonly filled with meat, vegetables and seasonings which are then wrapped in a thin dough.
+Gyoza (餃子) are dumplings most commonly filled with meat, vegetables and seasonings which are then wrapped in a thin wheat dough.
 Although they are eaten all across Japan, the dish originates from China and are originally called "Jiaozi".

 Gyoza are pretty versatile and can be cooked in a number of different ways.